 The stairwells, landings, and sidewalks that lead to the main walkways are considered common areas and will be swept and/or power washed during the spring and summer months as staffing permits.
 Residents are encouraged to be proactive and work with others in the community to maintain the order and cleanliness of the stairwells, landings and walks.
 Brooms are available through the Community Aide for use in maintaining common areas.
 During the winter months, the grounds personnel will clear snow from the main walkways.
 Residents are responsible for clearing the sidewalks from their apartment out to the main walkways using the snow shovel provided in each stairwell.

 Children are not to intrude upon the privacy of neighboring residents by accessing their balcony.
 Residents must be sensitive to their neighbors by not shaking rags or rugs from windows, stair ledges, balconies, or landings.

-Below are a few of the items not allowed in the common areas of the apartment complex (balconies, stairwells, landings, walks, etc):
+Below are a few of the items not allowed in the common areas of the apartment complexes (balconies, stairwells, landings, walks, etc):

 |Items NOT Allowed in Common Areas||Items Allowed Under the Stairwells||Items Allowed in Balcony Area (South Wymount Only)|